-NOTE: The sample management software will return households to the interviewer who scheduled the call-back provided they are logged in.

-Non-English Interview

-- Arrange call-back in a specific language.
-Always ask if anyone in the household speaks English in order to complete the interview.

-Complete Needs Review -

-For emergency use only when interviewer is unable to speak to supervisor to gain clarification regarding a particular circumstance or event in the interview.
+- NOTE: There will be daytime staff available to conduct "day time callbacks" at the respondents' request. - NOTE: The sample management software will return households to the interviewer who scheduled the call-back provided they are logged in. - Non-English Interview Arrange call-back in a specific language.
+Pick language from drop down list and leave comment if unavailable.
+Always ask if anyone in the household speaks English in order to complete the interview. - Complete Needs Review For emergency use only, when interviewer is unable to speak to supervisor to gain clarification regarding a particular circumstance or event in the interview.
 Always make every effort to resolve any questions regarding any particular interview that you determine "needs review" that evening.
 Only as a last resort is this category used.
-Always note the circumstances in the comment screen ('F1').
+Always note the circumstances in the comment screen ('F1'). - Complete An interview is not complete until person and trip information has been collected for all eligible members of the household.